MighTy-Weaver/Inefficient-AC-detection/README.md

 Use `pip install -r requirements.txt` to install all the packages.

-**In short, You must have `xgboost, numpy, seaborn, matplotlib, pandas, shap, warnings` installed.**
+**In short, You must have `xgboost, numpy, seaborn, matplotlib, pandas, shap, warnings, scikit-learn` installed.**

 ## 2. Data Compilation
 We provide the compiled version of our experiment data `data_compiled.csv`.
 All the raw source data can be accessed through this **[link](https://www.google.com)**(to be updated)